Richmond Valley Council

 Richmond Valley Council (RVC) is a local government area on the Northern Rivers region of north-eastern New South Wales, Australia.
 RVC services an area of 3051 km2 and draws its name from the Richmond River, which flows through most of the council area.
 The area under management is located adjacent to the Bruxner Highway, Pacific Highway, and the North Coast railway line.

 It is a rural area for the most part, with most industries involving cattle and crop growing, such as sugar cane, wheat, and pecan plantation.

-The mayor of the Richmond Valley Council is Cr.
-Robert Mustow, an independent politician.
+The mayor of the Richmond Valley Council is Robert Mustow, an independent politician.

 History

 Following a petition of 76 ratepayers, elections were held 22 March 1880 for the Casino Council.
 Tomki Shire Council merged with in 1976 to become the Richmond River Shire Council, which amalgamated with the Municipality of Casino into the Richmond Valley Council in February 2000.

 Heritage listings

 The Richmond Valley Council has a number of heritage-listed sites, including: